Booked slots are a way to assign Patchs requests to deal with on a future date.

 Assigning requests to a particular date

-When you do this you can see how many pre-bookable slots they have available on that day.
+When you do this you will be able to see how many pre-bookable slots that staff member has available on that day.

 After clicking the 'Assign to staff member' button, the request will be assigned and the patient will be sent the following email: